jbekkink/iExec-Dapp-Manager/README.md

 npm install
 ```
 ## Running the Dapp
-1. Open a terminal in the directory / folder of the iExec App Manager.
+1. Open a terminal in the directory / folder of the iExec Dapp Manager.
 2. Run the Dapp with the following line:
 ```bash
 npm start